How to Become a Forensic Computer Analyst in 5 Steps

 Forensic Computer Analyst Career Growth and Salary Expectations

 As always, the potential for career advancement and salary expectations are heavily affected by the region or field in which you work.
-Still, it is possible to get a general idea of the wages being offered to forensic computer analysts and the higher positions that may be open to them as their experience increases.
+Still, it is possible to get a general idea of the wages being offered to forensic computer analysts and the higher positions or other cybersecurity careers like cybersecurity analysts, that may be open to them as their experience increases.

 Although the BLS does not track the salaries of those working in the specific field of computer forensic analysts, they do have a category that covers the broader field of information security analysts.
 The annual salary of people in that category in 2019 ranged from $57,810 to $158,860, with a median annual salary of $99,730.